Understanding CCPA And Its Impact On Customer Support Centers

 Image showing CCPA Timeline

-Customer service agents typically deal with verifiable consumer requests (VCRs) on a daily basis – where they must be able to verify the identity of their consumers.
-Under the provisions of CCPA, this falls under the definition of personally identifiable information (PII) – which needs to comply to the data processing practices set out in the Act.
+Customer service agents typically deal with verifiable consumer requests (VCRs) daily – where they must be able to verify the identity of their consumers.
+Under the provisions of CCPA, this falls under the definition of personally identifiable information (PII), which needs to comply with the data processing practices set out in the Act.

 Contact center CCPA compliance

-1. Encrypted Personal Information: The International Association of Privacy Professionals (IAPP) notes that there is more to CCPA call compliance than just knowing where your data came from.
-It suggests that in case of a data breach due to non-encryption or non-redacted personal information stemming from the business’ failure to take reasonable security measures allows consumers to sue the company for damages up to $750 per incident.
+1. Encrypted personal information: The International Association of Privacy Professionals (IAPP) notes that there is more to CCPA call compliance than just knowing where your data came from.
+It suggests that in case of a data breach due to non-encryption or non-redacted personal information stemming from the business’s failure to take reasonable security measures allows consumers to sue the company for damages up to $750 per incident.
 This figure could quickly increase if courts deem it appropriate to award more damages.

 Using a call-recording system or inbox that leverages AI to automatically perform PCI DSS masking of PII is the first step to CCPA compliance.
 Intelligent customer service platforms can also encrypt all customer call data to mitigate security lapses.
 Cloud-based solutions that are built on encryption practices can help you secure your data from threats and security incidents.

-If the customer’s identity cannot be confirmed on the first submission, businesses can use additional verification methods.
+Businesses can use additional verification methods if the customer’s identity cannot be confirmed on the first submission.
 However, any additional information collected can only be used for identity authentication, security, or fraud prevention and must be deleted immediately after the customer’s identity has been verified.

 Regardless of the solutions you choose to comply with CCPA, a complicated and hastily implemented process can alienate customers and derail your compliance efforts.
 An approach that shifts too much of the compliance burden on customers can also hamper your CX competitiveness.
 Using an AI-powered solution to fulfill customer requests and uphold your service level commitments will help you balance compliance with CX.